noobshow/terms/nab/au.md

 (b)	NAB will not pay any amount owing to You in connection with transactions submitted by You to Stripe for processing under these Terms; and

-(c)	payment of the settlement funds by NAB to Stripe in accordance with Your direction under clause 9.2 will satisfy NAB’s obligation to settle to You; and
+(c)	payment of the settlement funds by NAB to Stripe in accordance with Your direction under clause 9.2 will satisfy NAB's obligation to settle to You; and

 (d)	Stripe is responsible for disbursing any amounts received from NAB to You, in accordance with Your funding, reserve and payment arrangements with Stripe; and